State Theatre (Sydney): Opening

+The Depression and change of ownership

+Only two years after opening the State, Union Theatres was feeling the financial impacts of the Depression across its cinema chain and was liquidated in November 1931 for accumulated debts and interest, and purchased soon after by Greater Union Theatres Limited who have remained continuous owners of the State Theatre property.
+Greater Union was later known as Amalgamated Holdings Limited (AHL), Event and now EVT Limited but is essentially the same company.

+Newsreels and World War II

-Other attractions included Australian soprano Rene Maxwell and the State Beauty Ballet billed as "a beauty bevy with amazing ability".
+A newsreel theatre, the first in Australia, was opened in the basement of the building in 1932.
+It later became a screening room.
+Other attractions included Australian soprano Rene Maxwell and the State Beauty Ballet billed as 'a beauty bevy with amazing ability'.
 The stage had then been set for many performers and films to transport and entertain future customers.
 After providing an outlet and a venue for entertainment during the Great Depression of the 1930s, the next decade saw the events of World War II.
-Leading up to and during the war, patrons were able to view the latest news through the theatre's regular screenings of the Movietone newsreels.
-The State played its part by continuing to provide an escape for all those directly and indirectly involved in the conflict, entertained by actors such as Cary Grant, Ronald Colman and Joan Crawford.
+Leading up to and during the war, patrons were able to view the latest news through the theatre's regular screenings of the Movietone News.
+The State played its part by continuing to provide an escape for all those directly and indirectly involved in the conflict, with films starring actors such as Cary Grant, Ronald Colman and Joan Crawford.

-A newsreel theatre, the first in Australia, was opened in the basement of the building in 1932.
-It later became a screening room.
+After World War II

-Post-1945, the State once again became the place where Sydneysiders were emphasised.
-This decade saw the beginning of Australian multiculturalism with the first wave of post-war immigration.
-Increasing affluence and economic stability fuelled the rapid expansion of new outer lying suburbs and helped to create the so-called "baby-boom" generation.
-As television was far from an everyday reality, people went the State to fulfil watching live film entertainment.
-A new generation of Hollywood and local actors had arisen during this decade.
-Film attractions appearing in this decade included James Stewart in Bend of the River and Virginia McKenna starring in an adaptation of Neville Shute classic book A Town Like Alice.
+After the end of the war in 1945, the State once again became the place where Sydneysiders were entertained.
+The 1950s saw the beginning of Australian multiculturalism with the first waves of post-war immigration.
+Increasing affluence and economic stability fuelled rapid expansion of new outer lying suburbs and helped to create the so-called 'baby boom' generation.
+As television was far from an everyday household item, audiences still visited the State to watch live and filmed entertainment.
+A new generation of Hollywood and local actors appeared on screens during this decade which maintained interest in cinema.
+Film attractions included James Stewart in Bend of the River in 1952 and Virginia McKenna starring in an adaptation of Neville Shute classic book A Town Like Alice in 1956.

 The 1960s saw Australia in a period of radical change reflected in the growth of pop culture and increasing opposition to the Vietnam War, which mirrored social upheaval worldwide.
 In times of change, people often look to entertainment as a release and again the State Theatre provided the outlet.
-The changing times are reflected in the films on offer which in 1960 included Yul Bryner in "Once More with Feeling" whilst by 1969 the sexual farce "Can Heironymus Merkin Ever Forget Mercy Humppe and find true Happines" was being shown.
+The changing times are reflected in the films on offer which in 1960 included Yul Bryner in Once More, with Feeling! while by 1969 the sexual farce Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness? was being shown.